 - Module 4 | Identifying and Developing Data Collection Instruments

 - Module 5 | Coding, Cleaning, and Analyzing Data

 Federal reporting under ESSA requires public dissemination of information that is relevant and meaningful to a wide range of stakeholders.
 Colorado’s report summarizes progress toward achieving educational excellence and equity for every student.
-Colorado’s ESSA State Report Card, developed with stakeholder input, fulfills statutory reporting requirements for academic assessments, accountability (progress toward meeting achievement targets by all students and various disaggregated groups), English proficiency of English learners, graduation rates, and teacher experience and qualifications.
-Current and prior year ESSA State Report Cards can be viewed on the Every Student Succeeds Act (ESSA) State Report Card page.
+Colorado’s ESSA State Report, developed with stakeholder input, fulfills statutory reporting requirements for academic assessments, accountability (progress toward meeting achievement targets by all students and various disaggregated groups), English proficiency of English learners, graduation rates, and teacher experience and qualifications.
+Current and prior year ESSA State Reports can be viewed on the Every Student Succeeds Act (ESSA) State Report page.

 For more detailed information about the changes in reporting requirements under ESSA, please visit the Changes to Federal Reporting Under ESSA page.

 - Title I Interchange